hapi-server/data-specification/README.md

 **Response**

 The response is in JSON format [3] and provides metadata about one dataset.
-The main job of this metadata is to list and describe the parameters in the dataset.
-There are several required and many optional descriptive keywords that can be included.

-The server may also put custom (server-specific) keywords or keyword/value pairs in the header, but any non-standard keywords must begin with the prefix `x_`.

-NOTE: The first parameter in the data must be a time column (type of `isotime` -- see the table below describing the Parameter items and their allowed types).
-The time column must be the independent variable for the dataset.

 **Info**